Workingmums.co.uk’s HR expert Sandra Beale gives some advice to employers on implementing homeworking.

 The reality is, however, that it doesn’t suit everyone.
 Working from home can be very isolating.
 How many of us actually see our neighbours and friends during the day now – they are all out at work!
 Being alone day after day with no social interaction can be very lonely without that “over the photocopier” chat, gossip with the tea-lady or the office Friday pub lunch where we can look forward to the weekend.
 For those individuals prone to depression, working from home can become a nightmare with the distinction between work and home becoming a blur.

-The saying “out of sight out of mind” might apply with a perception of being ignored by the company, if we are an employee, can set in, only getting the odd phone call to check that performance targets have been reached and to find out when the monthly figures will be sent in.
+The saying “out of sight out of mind” might apply with a perception of being ignored by the company, if we are an employee, setting in.
+We may only getting the odd phone call to check that performance targets have been reached and to find out when the monthly figures will be sent in.
 In such circumstances a feeling of de-motivation and being under-valued can occur and lead to a drop in performance.

 Working from home is, however, ideal for self-starters who can discipline themselves to work set hours so that there is a clear distinction between work and home.
 Line managers of such individuals have to have the experience and skill to be able to manage at a distance and understand the issues that arise.
 First and foremost, the type of work needs to be adaptable to home-working such as administration, freelance interviewing and sales.
 The company needs to ensure there is a homeworking policy in place that covers issues such as health and safety, equipment safety, data protection, communication and performance management.